 Our services are a combination of traditional and contemporary prayer and music.
 Each service includes lively congregational melodies, traditional chant (nusach), meaningful English readings and explanations of the prayers, and a thought-provoking sermon or brief Torah study.
 Our talented choir adds their voices to our services several times a year on Friday evenings, as well as on many Shabbat mornings and holidays.

-Every Friday evening throughout the year
+On Friday evenings throughout the year

 For our 10-minute Mincha Service at 3:55 pm on Tuesdays, Wednesdays, and Thursdays